Online Instructor Certification course (formally TO 101)

 Innovative Education (InEd) is investing in faculty development to create a cadre of enthusiastic and well-trained innovative educators for USF's online course offerings.

-To that end, InEd's Online Faculty Development Group (OFD) has developed a new online course for all faculty that are teaching online: Faculty Certification Course in Online Teaching--TO 101: How to Teach Online—(syllabus).
+To that end, InEd's Online Faculty Development Group (OFD) has developed a new online certification course for all faculty that are teaching online.

 For complete details, please review the following information.